rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 extract_numeric
 ===

-`tidyr` provides a simple function to grab the numeric information from a column that mixes text and numbers:
+`tidyr` provides a simple function to grab just the numeric information from a column that mixes text and numbers:

 ```r